agarzola/bustime/README.md

 ---

 ### What about the browser?
 I’ll be working on making this work in the browser as well.
-No word yet on when.
-For the time being, [browserify](http://browserify.org/) might do the trick (untested, though).
+No idea when, though.
+For the time being, [browserify](http://browserify.org/) might do the trick (untested).
+Pull requests are welcome!